gomorpheus/morpheus-automation-examples/Automation/Ansible/GalaxyExample/PatchingLinuxServers.md

-# Patching Linux servers using Anisble and use Morpheus to report on the Patching data.
+# Patching Linux servers using Ansible and use Morpheus to report on the Patching data.

 ### Use Case: